-Let's be real: what is a party in wintertime without hot cocoa?
-This seasonal drink is a must at any event this time of year and your winter wedding should be no exception.
-Well, lucky for you and all of your guests, this menu addition won't blow your food and beverage budget as it's an easy add or replacement for standard coffee service (trust us: your guests will be happy with the switch).
+Let's be real: What is a party in wintertime without hot cocoa?
+The seasonal drink is a must at any event this time of year and your winter wedding should be no exception.

-But no matter when you serve everyone this seasonal treat—we love the idea of doing it before the ceremony to warm everyone up, at cocktail hour if it's spiked, or even around a bonfire late-night as dessert—there are a few things you can do to upgrade your standard cut of hot cocoa.
+Plus, this is a menu addition that won't blow your food and beverage budget (it's an easy add-on or replacement for standard coffee service).
+We love the idea of serving hot cocoa before a ceremony to warm everyone up, at cocktail hour if it's spiked, or even around a bonfire late-night as dessert...but no matter when you decide to serve the seasonal treat, there are a few things you can do to upgrade any standard cup of cocoa.

-Set up a self-serve hot chocolate station with lots of fun toppings.
-Seriously, your guests will feel like kids at a candy shop if you set up a display of drink additions like peppermint stir sticks, white chocolate chips, mini marshmallows, cinnamon sticks, whipped cream, and caramel sauce.
-We also love the look of these s'mores on a stick!
+Your guests will feel like kids at a candy shop if you set up a display of drink additions like peppermint stir sticks, white chocolate chips, mini marshmallows, cinnamon sticks, whipped cream, and caramel sauce.

-Again, up your self-serve station by decorating it with themed decor.
-We're especially into this catchy sign, which is sure to catch your guests' attention (as if they need a push to visit this sweet display).
+Again, elevate your self-serve station by decorating it with themed decor.
+We're especially into this catchy sign, which both directs guests and serves as a photo-ready moment.

 Take traditional hot cocoa to the next level by serving it on a stick.
 You can buy these modern takes on hot cocoa packets from sites like Anthropologie, Etsy, and World Market—and, of course, there's always the option to take it on as a DIY project.

-Before guests depart, give them something sweet.
-We like the idea of creating a mini package that includes a mug, a packet of cocoa, and a note to thank everyone for coming.
-Talk about a favor everyone will actually use again!
+Before guests depart, end the night on a sweet note by sending everyone home with a pre-packaged treat.
+We love the idea of creating a mini package that includes a mug, a packet of cocoa, and a note to thank everyone for coming.
+Talk about a favor they'll actually use again!